 Somehow, he managed to put himself through college.
-But even when Dad got a job in Bombay — India’s biggest city — he was still broke with a family to support.
+But even when Dad got a job in Mumbai — India’s biggest city — he was still broke with a family to support.

 So in 1974, he applied for a job in Dubai, a little-known place at the time.

 “Don’t go!” his siblings told him when he got the position.
 But India’s prospects were horrible, and Dubai had just found oil.
 He knew taking a chance on Dubai was a better bet — a calculated risk.
 “I have nothing to lose,” he told his family when he took the job.

 In hindsight, going to Dubai was a no-brainer.
 The city grew spectacularly, and Dad made 100,000 times more money than if he’d stayed in India.
 By the time he died in 2000, he’d put my sister and me through college.
 And he’d saved enough so my mom never had to work or worry about money.
 My dad took a calculated risk when he took a chance on Dubai, and it paid off in spades.

 I’m my father’s son.
 Calculated risk-taking is my philosophy when it comes to investing and trading.
 It’s how I made money for clients while on Wall Street.
 It’s how I invest my own money now.